Privet as an invasive plant: Methods of control

 The same qualities that allow privet to outcompete native species make it extremely difficult to control and eradicate.
 Privet is manageable with mowing or cutting consistently, as closely to the ground as possible.
 This will prevent the spread of the privet but will not eradicate it.
 Even methods such as controlled burning have proven ineffective and actually aid privet growth because privet recovers better than native plants from controlled burns.

 Mechanical removal of privet, especially for younger plants or smaller areas of growth, can be effective; however, all of the root must be removed to prevent root re-sprouting.
 Mechanical removal can prove difficult for more large-scale invasions.
 When such large invasions occur in the natural environment, herbicide use is usually avoided due to the negative impacts on native plants.
 Thus, the use of many workers or heavy machinery such as bulldozers is the most effective option.
 However, the soil disturbance and resulting erosion are important considerations when using such measures.

 When herbicide use is warranted, several methods have proven effective.
 In all cases, soil disturbance following herbicide treatment is inadvisable.
 This is due to privet's preference for disturbed soils and its increased ability to compete in such an environment.
 The length of time that the soil must be left undisturbed varies with the treatment.
 Foliar applications of glyphosate, cut-stump applications of glyphosate or triclopyr, and basal bark treatments for stems less than 0.5 inches is effective.

 The foliar treatments are most effective against dense thickets of privet.
 The best time for such treatments are in late fall and early spring when many of the native species are dormant.
 Care must be used with such an application to avoid spraying non-target plants.
 This treatment is generally considered to be less effective than the cut-stump and basal bark methods.

 The cut-stump method is most useful when treating single plants.
 This method consists of thoroughly covering the stump of a recently cut plant with herbicides, such as glyphosate and triclopyr.
 The effectiveness of this treatment is increased by cutting a hole into the surface of the stump.
-Use of this treatment when the plant breaks the dormant stage as well as when the ground is frozen is advised against as it greatly reduces effectiveness.
+This treatment is not recommended when the plant breaks the dormant stage or when the ground is frozen-- it far less effective.

 The basal bark treatment consists of application of herbicide to all basal parts of the plant below 12-15 inches.
 The bark must be thoroughly wet with herbicide for this treatment to be most effective.
 The USDA suggests that 25% triclopyr and 75% horticultural oil is the most effective herbicide composition for basal bark treatments.

 The first known biological control of privet is the privet lace bug (Leptoypha hospita), which has been deployed in New Zealand.